 Men who were born to mothers over 30 years of age are more likely to find older women attractive than younger ones.
 They may associate positive feelings like comfort, or a good bonding experience with mature women, more than younger women.

-The idea a lot of women have regarding what traits men find attractive is not backed-up by research.
-What you see in the media appears like the definitive norms of beauty, but in reality, they do not reflect the desires of the majority of men.
-So it might be time to let go of that ‘perfect’ image you think men want.
+What do men find attractive in women?
+Although many women think that cultural beauty ideals are the definitive norms of beauty that men want, this isn’t backed-up by research.
+In reality, they do not reflect the desires of the majority of men.
+Maybe it’s time to let go of that ‘perfect’ image you think men want.